citusdata/citus_docs/performance/scaling_data_ingestion.rst

 Scaling Out Data Ingestion
 ##########################

 Citus lets you scale out data ingestion to very high rates, but there are several trade-offs to consider in terms of application integration, throughput, and latency.
-In this section, we discuss different approaches to data ingestion and provide guidelines for expected throughput and latency numbers.
+In this section, we discuss different approaches to data ingestion, and provide guidelines for expected throughput and latency numbers.

 Real-time Insert and Updates
 ----------------------------

 On the Citus coordinator, you can perform INSERT, INSERT ..
 ON CONFLICT, UPDATE, and DELETE commands directly on distributed tables.
-When you issue these standalone commands, the changes are immediately visible to the user.
+When you issue one of these commands, the changes are immediately visible to the user.

-When you run an INSERT (or another standalone command), Citus first finds the right shard placements based on the value in the distribution column.
-Citus then connects to the worker nodes storing the shard placements, and finally performs an INSERT on each of them.
+When you run an INSERT (or another ingest command), Citus first finds the right shard placements based on the value in the distribution column.
+Citus then connects to the worker nodes storing the shard placements, and performs an INSERT on each of them.
 From the perspective of the user, the INSERT takes several milliseconds to process because of the network latency to worker nodes.
 The Citus coordinator node however can process concurrent INSERTs to reach high throughputs.

 Insert Throughput
 ~~~~~~~~~~~~~~~~~